 Keep letters simple.
-Content is a personal decision but here are some suggestions: Encourage them in their education.
+Content is a personal decision but here are some suggestions: Encourage them in their studies.
 Describe your family and include a photo.
+Please be discreet and avoid sending pictures that could be offensive.
+(It is a very modest culture.)
 Share your hobbies, work or school, family holidays and customs.
-Provide general info of where you live but we advise you do NOT include your address..
+Provide general info of where you live but we advise you do NOT include your address.

 Otino Waa Children's Village